Removing Politics from Climate Change

 More than 50% of US greenhouse gas (GHG) emissions are generated by transportation and electricity generation.
 Eliminating GHG emissions in electricity generation and ground transportation, therefore, arguably offers the most practical solution for dramatically reducing US greenhouse gases.
 If our electrical power was low carbon, like Norway, electrifying our transportation network would likely make sense from an environmental perspective.

 Since the US generates 60% of its electricity from fossil fuels, electric vehicles are just another expensive way to virtue signal green while overloading the electrical grid and avoiding one of the greenest actions possible.
 Incentivizing the use of the most efficient hybrid cars, such as the Toyota Prius.
 The latest version gets 50 MPG, uses a minimal amount of rare earth metals, relative to its fuel economy, and does not impact the electrical grid.
-Unlike the electric Tesla Cyber truck, a monument to waste at an estimated 6,000 lbs.
+Unlike the electric Tesla Cyber truck, a monument to waste weighing around 6,600 lbs.

 Subsidizing the production of energy-gluttonous vehicles (when powered by electricity) promises disastrous consequences for government coffers and the environment.